-Freight House restaurant in Paducah, KY is definitely worth a visit y’all!
+Freight House restaurant, the first farm to table restaurant in Paducah, KY is definitely worth a visit y'all!
 Check out my dining experience below.

 On this day, we ventured out to a store that I thought was a nursery, but turned out to be much more.
 The eclectic farmhouse feel of the store left me wanting to visit a restaurant with that same touch and feel.